obinnadyke/baun3d/README.md

 ### Acknowledgements
-This research work was sponsored by the Centre for Artificial Intelligence in Medicine (CAIM): Linkou, Chang Gung Memorial Hospital, under project grant no. CLRPG3H0017
+This work was sponsored by the Centre for Artificial Intelligence in Medicine (CAIM): Linkou, Chang Gung Memorial Hospital, under project grant no. CLRPG3H0017